ClouDesire/docusaurus/docs/customer-cloud-credentials.md

 ## AWS

-You can use your AWS account on the platform by providing:
+To configure a Cloud Credential for AWS, you need to provide:

 * Identifier: a unique description useful for recognizing this credentials among the others
 * Access key: the access key ID (for example, AKIAIOSFODNN7EXAMPLE)
 * Secret key: the secret access key (for example, wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY)
 * Resource name: the ARN identifying your amazon account in the form `arn:aws:iam::<account-id>:role/OrganizationAccountAccessRole`.

-Replace `<account-id>` with your account numeric ID (e.g: 012345678901)
+The steps are as follow.

+### Create your Secret in AWS

-Obtain the credentials on the [IAM](https://console.aws.amazon.com/iam/home) section of the AWS console.
+* Go to [IAM/Users](https://console.aws.amazon.com/iamv2/home?#/users) section of the AWS console.
+* In the shown table, click on your Tenant User and enter in the relative section.
+* Click on "Security Credentials" tab
+* Click on "Create access key" button
+* Copy on Notepad the following values and close the dialog:
+  * `Access key ID`
+  * `Secret access key`, by clicking on "Show"
+* Copy at the top the `User ARN`, in form of `arn:aws:iam::<account-id>:user/<your user name>`
+* Using Notepad, create the `Resource name` string in the form of `arn:aws:iam::<account-id>:role/OrganizationAccountAccessRole` by replacing the `user/<your user name>` with `role/OrganizationAccountAccessRole`.
+  An string example would be "arn:aws:iam::12312311231:role/OrganizationAccountAccessRole"

+### Create Cloud Credential for AWS

+* Open Cloudesire Dashboard
+* Open Menu **Cloud Credentials**
+* Press the **Add** button
+  * In Cloud Providers, select **AWS: Global**
+  * Give your preferred name on **Identifier**.
+You will refer to it when Cloud Credential is required.
+  * Fill the `Access Key` from Notepad
+  * Fill the `Secret Key` from Notepad
+  * Fill the `Resource name` from Notepad
+  * Save
+* The Cloud Credential table should be updated with your Credentials as a new row.
+* Check that the Status is Ok.
+In negative case, control your data and redo the steps above.

 ## Azure